-Staffing shall be filled by licensed school counselors and other student support personnel with sufficient staff to carry out the school counseling services, such as guidance counselors, Student Assistance Program counselors, home-school coordinators, multi-lingual learner coordinators and school-based clinicians.
-At the elementary

-Commented [38]: Moved to 2120.5 level, there shall be no more than 300 students per school counselor and other student support personnel.
+Staffing shall be filled by licensed school counselors and other student support personnel with sufficient staff to carry out the school counseling services, such as guidance counselors, Student Assistance Program counselors, home-school coordinators, multi-lingual-learner coordinators and school-based clinicians.
+At the elementary level, there shall be no more than 300 students per school counselor and other student support personnel.
 Schools with fewer than 300 students shall employ a school counselor and other student support personnel on a pro-rata basis.
 At the secondary level, there shall be no more than 200 students per school counselor and other student support personnel.